What are the key points to note from the new National Standards for Adult Safeguarding?

 - Theme 7: Use of Resources

 - Theme 8: Use of Information

-For information on the care tools provided by HCI, contact HCI at +353 (0)93 36126 or email@example.com or visit hcicaretools.com.
+For information on our regulatory compliance support or on the care tools provided by HCI, contact HCI at +353 (0)93 36126 or email@example.com or visit hcicaretools.com.

 Listen now to HCI’s podcast on the National Standards for Adult Safeguarding.

 Health Information and Quality Authority and Mental Health Commission (2019).
 National Standards for Adult Safeguarding.
 Dublin: Health Information and Quality Authority and Mental Health Commission.

 Health Information and Quality Authority and Mental Health Commission (2019b).
 Frequently asked questions (FAQ) about the National Standards for Safeguarding [online].
 Available: https://www.hiqa.ie/sites/default/files/2019-12/National-Standards-for-Adult-Safeguarding_FAQs.pdf